• Skip to primary navigation

 • 1 tablespoon Extra virgin olive oil or to taste

-• ½ teaspoon Dried Mint ground
+• ½ teaspoon Dried ground mint or fresh mint leaves

 • ½ teaspoon Salt or to taste